 My resume is online for reference purposes.
 Please do not contact me about any job offers.

-At Netscape, I created and maintained the tech support web site.
-At Apple, I helped launch iTools (now MobileMe).
-At the Lightmaker studio, I built beautiful sites for high-end clients.
-I have broad experience in building back-end servers, database schema, and front-end browser interfaces for sites.
-I've designed and programmed two content management systems from the ground up.
+At Netscape, I created the tech support web site.
+At Apple, I launched iTools (now iCloud).
+At Disney, I added the MyMagic+ technologies to the Walt Disney World, Disneyland, and Disney Cruise Line web sites.
+I have broad experience in web development (client and server), seasoned with a background in system administration and tech support.
 Since 1995 I've been working with great teams using great technologies to build great web sites.

-Applications and development environments: Microsoft Visual Studio; Microsoft IIS and Apache web servers; Microsoft SQL Server, MySQL, and Oracle databases; LAMP framework; MVC architecture; Firefox, Internet Explorer, Safari, and Chrome web browsers; Subversion and Perforce revision control
+Applications and development environments: LAMP framework; MVC architecture; Microsoft Visual Studio; Eclipse; Microsoft IIS and Apache web servers; Microsoft SQL Server, MySQL, and Oracle databases; Firefox, Internet Explorer, Safari, and Chrome web browsers; Subversion, Perforce, and Git revision control

 Operating systems: Microsoft Windows (client and server); Mac OS X; Linux (Ubuntu/Kubuntu/Xubuntu, Fedora Core, Debian, SuSE, and others, using KDE or GNOME or shell); Unix